nizamphoenix/detr/README.md

 DETR uses a special loss called Bipartite Matching loss where it assigns one ground truth bbox to a predicted box using a matcher , thus when fine tuning the hungarian matcher(provided by sourcecode) and also the fucntion SetCriterion which gives Bipartite matching loss for backpropogation are used.

+For this exercise, I used a ResNet backbone along with 5-fold stratified CV strategy to obtain results.
+WBF is used to ensemble the 5 models trained on 5 folds of data.

 ![output](./wheat.png)